 This course is what's called a hybrid or blended course.
 This means that it is a mix of face-to-face meetings and online participation in a roughly fifty-fifty ratio.
-Your online activities will be conducted using Blackboard and will include discussion, quizzes, collaborative writing, and additional readings.
-A previous familiarity with Bb is desirable but not necessary, although ongoing access to Bb and the internet throughout the term is.
-More information about Bb, browser requirements for online access, and technical help will be discussed during the first week of class and is available through JCU's Center for Digital Media
+We will meet face to face more often during the first weeks of class and virtually more often during the last weeks.
+Your online activities will be conducted using Canvas and will include discussion, quizzes, collaborative writing, and additional readings.
+A previous familiarity with Canvas is desirable but not necessary, although ongoing access to Canvas and the internet throughout the term is.
+More information about Canvas, browser requirements for online access, and technical help will be discussed during the first week of class and is available through JCU's Center for Digital Media